Vaccines for children at school

 - For children getting their shots at school clinics, tell them to let the nurse know if they feel nervous about getting vaccinated or if they feel faint or light-headed before, during, or after the vaccination.
 The clinic staff can help them through the process.

-Ask your health care provider or local public health unit about using topical anesthetics (medication that numbs the skin).
+Ask a health-care provider or your local public health unit about using topical anesthetics (medication that numbs the skin).

 After the visit, talk to your child about their experience.
-Let them know that it is normal to feel some mild reactions- like soreness in the arm where the shot was given- that will go away after a day or two.
+Let them know that it is normal to feel some mild reactions — like soreness in the arm where the shot was given — that will go away after a day or two.
 Offer some extra attention if they are feeling discomfort.
 Praise and reinforce that they are making positive healthy choices.
-Contact your doctor if anything concerns you.
+Contact a health-care provider if anything concerns you.

-Unless they have a valid exemption, children who attend primary or secondary school must be immunized against:
+Unless your child has a valid exemption, all children who attend primary or secondary school must be immunized against:

 - diphtheria